-Campus: Orlando Date: Summer 2022
+Campus: Orlando Date: Summer 2023

-In order to measure following as the in course contribu Student Learning Outcomes the success of the MAC curriculum, RTS has defined the stended outcomes of the student learning process.
-Each stes to these overall outcomes.
-This rubric shows the bution of this course to the MAC outcomes.
-Rubric • Strong • Moderate • Minimal • None Mini- Justification Professional Counseling Orientation & Ethical Practice Understands and applies the basic knowledge needed to be an effective counselor including: the history and philosophy of counseling, ethical standards of practice, personal career development, advocacy for clients, consultation & collaboration, and a Reformed, biblical and theological framework for counseling.
-Moderate Awareness of empirical studies aids in treatment planning and implementation Social & Cultural Diversity Understands and demonstrates how living in a cultural/global society affects clients who are seeking counseling and clinical mental health services, as well as the effects of sin such as racism, discrimination, sexism, and oppression on one's own life and career and those of the client.
-Minimal All researchers have unique presuppositions that influence how they interpret facts.
-Human Growth & Development Understands and applies knowledge of various theories of individual and family development, and factors affecting human development.
-To include biological, neurological, physiological, systemic, and environmental factors, addiction, and effects of crisis, disasters, and traumas.
-Moderate Research studies can aid in prevention of certain emotional disorders Career Development Understands and applies theories and models of career development, counseling, and decision making.
+MAC S Student Learning Outcomes Rubric Minidefined the follo learning proce. re the success of the MAC curriculum, RTS has wing as the intended outcomes of the student ss.
+Each course contributes to these overall Strong Moderate Minimal Justification outcomes.
+This rul oric shows the contribution of this course to the MAC outcomes. • None Professional Understands and applies the basic Moderate Awareness of Counseling knowledge needed to be an effective empirical studies Orientation & counselor including: the history and aids in treatment Ethical philosophy of counseling, ethical planning and Practice standards of practice, personal career implementation development, advocacy for clients, consultation & collaboration, and a Reformed, biblical and theological framework for counseling.
+Social & Understands and demonstrates how Minimal All researchers have Cultural living in a cultural/global society unique Diversity affects clients who are seeking presuppositions that counseling and clinical mental health influence how they services, as well as the effects of sin interpret facts. such as racism, discrimination, sexism, and oppression on one's own life and career and those of the client.
+Human Understands and applies knowledge of Moderate Research studies can Growth & various theories of individual and aid in prevention of Development family development, and factors certain emotional affecting human development.
+To disorders include biological, neurological, physiological, systemic, and environmental factors, addiction, and effects of crisis, disasters, and traumas.

+1 T Career Development Understands and applies theories and models of career development, counseling, and decision making.
 None None Counseling & Helping Relationships Understands and applies theories and models of counseling, strategies for understanding and practicing consultation, and developing relevant counseling treatment and intervention plans.
 None None Group Counseling & Group Work Understands and applies theories and models of group counseling and group work, dynamics of the group process and development, and therapeutic factors that contribute to group effectiveness.
 None None Assessment & Testing Understands and applies clinical knowledge effectively, including various models and approaches to clinical evaluation and their appropriate uses.
 To include diagnostic interviews, mental status examinations, symptom inventories, and psychoeducational and personality assessments, and is sensitive to the complications of diagnosis and interpretation of formal and informal evaluation.
 Moderate Tools for assessment must be empirically validated for use with clients; program evaluation Research & Program Evaluation Demonstrates the ability to critically evaluate research through a biblical worldview and integrate it into counseling practice.
 Understands the process of program evaluation and its integration into the practice of counseling and clinical mental health counseling.
-Strong Goal: is to make each student an informed consumer of research as it relates to the counseling process

-Clinical Mental Health Counseling Demonstrates the knowledge and skills necessary to address a wide variety of circumstances within the context of clinical mental health counseling.
+Strong Goal: is to make each student an informed consumer of research as it relates to the counseling process Clinical Mental Health Counseling Demonstrates the knowledge and skills necessary to address a wide variety of circumstances within the context of clinical mental health counseling.
 Minimal Some diagnostic instruments have reliability and validity information to aid proper diagnosis Integration (Biblical/Theo logical) Knowledge of and integration of Reformed, biblical and theological concepts with counseling practices.
 Minimal Faith and ethics integrate with counseling ethics and influence research.

-Sanctification Demonstrates a love for the triune God.
-Minimal "If God's purpose for your job is that you serve the human community, then the way to serve God best is to do the job as well as it can be done." - Dr. Timothy Keller
+Sanctification Demonstrates a love for the triune Minimal "If God's purpose God. for your job is that you serve the human community, then the way to serve God best is to do the job as well as it can be done." - Dr. Timothy Keller